 We are considered out of network for insurance purposes.
 You can request a statement of services that can be used to submit to your insurance company towards your out of network mental health benefits.
 You may also use your health savings account or flexible spending account to pay for sessions with your counselor.

-**If you choose to file with your insurance company, be sure to call the number on your insurance card prior to your appointment to obtain authorization for your visit and find out your out of network benefit details.
-Otherwise, your insurance company may deny your claim.**
+**If you choose to file with your insurance company, be sure to call the number on your insurance card prior to your appointment to find out your out of network benefit details.**

 In case of an emergency, you can call any of the following emergency numbers: 911, United Way Crisis Hotline (713) 228-1505, MHMRA Crisis Unit (713) 970-7000 or go to the nearest hospital emergency room for assistance.